jmoore34/degreeaudit/README.md

+## Setup - Read me first

+Run the following commands to get started:

+1. `cd flask_backend`
+2. `python3 -m venv venv`
+3. `/venv/Scripts/activate` (Unix) or `venv/Scripts/activate.bat` (Windows)
+4. `python3 setup.py`

+`setup.py` runs a series of setup commands.
+If need be, however, you can run these commands manually.

+## Available Scripts
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+In the root project directory, you can run:

 ### `yarn start`